Calculating potential revenue is one of the most important tasks for a restaurant owner.

 As you develop your restaurant business plan, predicting revenue will help you determine whether your strategy is feasible.

-Understanding what your average revenue should also give you a benchmark to compare each month against.
+Understanding your average revenue should also give you a benchmark to compare each month against.
 This helps to ensure that you combine the right menu prices, occupancy levels, and stock purchases to thrive.

 Ideally, we’d all love to be able to see into the future and figure out exactly how much we’re going to be able to earn.
 Unfortunately, there’s some important work involved in calculating your restaurant revenue.